Regularization Implies balancedness in the deep linear network: Overview

 \subsection{GIT, the moment map and duality}

-The main goal in GIT is to classify the orbit space of a group acting on a vector space~\cite{Mumford-Fogarty}.
-We do not study the orbit space of the DLN in generality in this paper since our goal here is to communicate the main insights regarding the dynamics of regularization in its simplest form.
+The main goal in Geometric Invariant Theory (GIT) is to classify the orbit space of a group acting on a vector space~\cite{Mumford-Fogarty}.
+We do not study the orbit space of the DLN in full generality.
 However, we note some important consequences of the general theory.